In an Aug. 12 Five-Ring Circus blog post, David Epstein misstated that Usian Bolt is 30 years old. He will be 30 on Aug. 21.

 Due to an editing error, an Aug.
 12 Science misstated the source who sent the writer the acknowledgments section of Luke Dittrich’s book.
 It was the assistant director of publicity at Random House, not Dittrich.

 In a Aug.
-11 Music, Rebecca Schuman misstated that Brazilian gymnast Rebecca Andrade did not qualify for the all-around final.
+11 Music, Rebecca Schuman misstated that Brazilian gymnast Rebeca Andrade did not qualify for the all-around final.

 In an Aug.
 11 XX Factor, Christina Cauterucci misstated that Olympians Kayla Harrison and Aaron Handy were married.
 They were once engaged but never married.

 In an Aug.
 10 Brow Beat, Sam Adams misstated that “Samson and Delilah” is the fifth episode of The Night Of.
 It’s the sixth.

 Due to an editing error, an Aug.
 10 Five Ring-Circus blog post misspelled Katie Ledecky’s first name.

 In an Aug.
 10 Future Tense, Theresa MacPhail misstated the incidence of food-related allergies in children.
 The Centers for Disease Control and Prevention estimates that the rate is 4 out of every 100 children, not 1 out of every 4.

 In an Aug.
 10 Politics, Osita Nwanevu misstated that Hillary Clinton was tied with Donald Trump in Georgia among white noncollege graduates and winning among white college graduates based on an Atlanta Journal-Constitution poll.
 The poll shows Clinton tied among all noncollege graduates and beating Trump among all college graduates.